Smile-SA/frontend-frameworks-comparison/README.md

 - the first one in the size transferred over network (sometimes with gzip compression which makes it smaller)
 - the second one in the size of the resource

+## Structure

+In the root folder, you will find a folder for each framework project plus:

+- a `shared` folder that contains shared assets between the projects.
+- an `express-app` folder containing a little express app used to fetch some data.

+When installing and running a project you will always find the same routes:

+- `/`: this is the integration of the https://www.smile.eu/fr page, but without any JavaScript.
+The page is completely static.
+- `/layout`: same page, but with some interactivity added in the header and the footer.
+- `/dynamic`: same as previous, but now some interactivity has been added in the content (leaflet map and tabs).

+Then depending on the framework you can also find the following routes:

+- `/async`: for Client Side Rendering (`CSR`) frameworks.
+Same as `/dynamic` but some data are fetched in the client from the express app.
+- `/ssr`: for Server Side Rendering (`SSR`) frameworks.
+Same as `/dynamic` but some data are fetched on the fly in the server from the express app.
+- `/ssg`: for Static Site Generating (`SSG`) frameworks.
+Same as `/dynamic` but some data are fetched during the build step from the express app.

+For all those cases, the response time of the express app has been delayed by 1 second to simulate a long API call.

 ## Glossary

 - FCP: First Contentful Paint - First Contentful Paint marks the time at which the first text or image is painted.